 - Average transaction value increase: Incremental spend per visit among members, net of reward costs.

-- Redemption rate: Percentage of earned rewards actually used — too low suggests disengagement, too high may indicate overly generous rewards.
+- Redemption rate: Percentage of earned rewards actually used.
+Too low suggests disengagement.
+Too high may indicate overly generous rewards.

 - Program cost: Total reward costs as a percentage of member sales.